Comparison Table At A Glance

 What hits faster, edibles or vapes?

 Vapes.
-Vape effects start within 1 to 5 minutes and peak at 10 to 30 minutes.
-Swallowed edibles take 45 to 90 minutes for onset and peak at 60 to 120 minutes.
-Sublingual mints and tinctures bridge the gap at 15 to 30 minutes.
+They usually start within 1 to 5 minutes and peak around 10 to 30 minutes.
+Swallowed edibles take about 45 to 90 minutes to start and peak around 60 to 120 minutes.
+Sublingual mints and tinctures land somewhere in between at roughly 15 to 30 minutes.

 Which lasts longer, edibles or vapes?